 An activity that requires little effort to finish; a job that's simple; easy.

 When a task is easier to complete than previously expected, people might use this phrase to express those thoughts.

-The figurative meaning of this phrase goes back to at least the 1930s.
-The term is used by an American poet named Ogden Nash, who wrote Primrose Path in 1936.
-There's a quote from it that reads:
+Anyways, this saying goes back to at least the 1930s.
+The term was used with its figurative meaning by an American poet named Ogden Nash, who wrote a book called Primrose Path in 1936.
+There's a part from it that reads:

 "Her picture's in the papers now, And life's a piece of cake."